 Resources for Instructors

-Colleges and universities that have used D&S books
+Colleges and universities that have used Dollars & Sense books

-(If you would like your college or university added to the list because you use D&S textbooks e-mail us!)
+(If you would like your college or university added to the list because you use D&S textbooks, please e-mail us!)

 This resource page is for instructors looking for ideas about how to use Dollars & Sense books.
 On this page is a list of colleges and universities where D&S books have been used, syllabi (in pdf form) that include D&S books, and a list of resources that instructors might find useful in their own classrooms.
 If you would like to have us add something to this page or if you have any inquiries, please contact us.